How do I stop a simple nosebleed?

-Nosebleeds (also called epistaxis) can have many causes and can range in severity.
-Most nose bleeds are located in the front part of the septum, where they typically can be stopped with digital pressure.
-The most common causes of simple nosebleeds are dry air (often more frequent in the Winter) and trauma (from picking or scratching the nose).
-Unfortunately, many people have been told to look up and squeeze the bones of the nose to stop a nosebleed.
-This method is fairly ineffective as it allows blood to drain into the back of the throat and does not apply pressure to the source of most nosebleeds.
+Ever asked yourself, why won't my nose stop bleeding?
+Or simply ask, how to stop a bloody nose?
+Nosebleeds (also called epistaxis) can have many causes and can range in severity, which is why the blood's ability to clot or blood clots seems slow.
+How to stop a nose bleed?
+Most nose bleeds or blood flow are located in the front part of the septum, where they typically can be stopped with digital pressure.
+The most common causes of simple nosebleeds are dry air (often more frequent in the Winter or nose bleeding during winter) and trauma (from nose picking or scratching the nose).
+Instances like blood clotting disorders (which is one of the major risk factors), or the use of blood thinners for a patient with blood clot like a cavernous sinus thrombosis, or blood thinning medicine or simply having frequent nosebleeds due to delicate blood vessels.
+Unfortunately, many people have been told not to lean forward but to look up and squeeze the bones of the nose to stop a nosebleed.
+This method is fairly ineffective for bloody noses.
+Because when the nose starts bleeding and you look up, it allows blood to drain into the back of the throat and does not apply pressure to the source of most nosebleeds.

 The following steps are helpful for most simple nosebleeds: